F5Networks/f5-aws-cloudformation/supported/cluster/2nic/across-az-ha/marketplace/README.md

   - This solution uses the SSH key to enable access to the BIG-IP system(s).
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
   - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
   - After deploying the template, if you need to change your BIG-IP VE password, there are a number of special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.
-  -	If you are using the *Licensing using BIG-IQ* template only:
-    - This solution only supports only BIG-IQ versions 5.0 - 5.3.
-    - You must have your BIG-IQ password (only, no other content) in a file in your S3 bucket.
-The template asks for the full path to this file.
-    - We strongly recommend you set the AWS user account permissions for the S3 bucket and the object containing the BIG-IQ password to **Read, Write** only.
-Do **NOT** enable public permissions for *Any authenticated user* or *Everyone*.

 ## Security
 This CloudFormation template downloads helper code to configure the BIG-IP system.
 If you want to verify the integrity of the template, you can open the CFT and ensure the following lines are present.
 See [Security Details](#security-details) for the exact code in each of the following sections.